 Other Expense (income).
 Interest expense increased \$0.9 million or 73.6%, to \$2.2 million for fiscal 2017 compared to \$1.3 million for fiscal 2016.
-The increase is due to interest expense incurred on our Second Amended and Restated Credit and Guaranty Agreement entered into in May 2016, partially offset by the write-off of deferred financing costs related to the debt extinguishment during fiscal 2016.
+The increase is due to interest expense incurred on the Prior Credit Agreement entered into in May 2016, partially offset by the write-off of deferred financing costs related to the debt extinguishment during fiscal 2016.
 There was no change in common stock warrant fair value for the fiscal 2017, as all warrants were exercised during fiscal 2016.
 We recognized a gain during fiscal 2016 upon settlement of a litigation matter of \$1.2 million.